 The pictures and videos you use on your pages influence how easy it is for users to understand your content.
 Strategically placing visuals also helps paint a better picture instead of using words – which is beneficial in many instances and content types.

 2. Vocabulary Ensures The Clarity Of Your Texts

-Firstly, you need to use the “right words,” which are essentially the words your target audience uses.
+Firstly, you need to use “the right words” depending on what content you’re creating, which are essentially the words your target audience uses.
 Doing so helps you connect with your audience and makes them more receptive to your message.
 Secondly, using complex language can directly hurt your readability since it makes your texts hard to understand.

 3. Grammar Influences Your Article’s Correctness

 Using proper grammar is essential in getting people to understand your content.
 Texts with lousy grammar are easy to misunderstand – which lowers your readability and impacts the user experience.